gamcil/cblaster/README.md

 in BLAST searches.

 ## Outline
-1. Perform BLAST search, remotely (via BLAST API) or locally (via `diamond`)
+1. Performs BLAST search, remotely (via BLAST API) or locally (via `diamond`)
-2. Parse results, save hits meeting user-defined thresholds for identity, coverage and e-value
+2. Parses results, saving hits meeting user-defined thresholds for identity, coverage and e-value
-3. Query the Identical Protein Group (IPG) resource to fetch the position of each hit on their respective genomic scaffolds
+3. Queries the NCBI's Identical Protein Group (IPG) resource to fetch the position of each hit on their respective genomic scaffolds
-4. Look for clusters of co-located hits meeting thresholds for intergenic distance and minimum number of conserved sequences
+4. Looks for clusters of co-located hits meeting thresholds for intergenic distance and minimum number of conserved sequences

 ## Installation